Rochester

 Rochester faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.7%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 9.2%, followed by graduate diplomas (2.1%) and postgraduate qualifications (1.4%).
-Vocational credentials are prevalent, with 38.3% of residents aged 15+ holding such qualifications - advanced diplomas at 8.8% and certificates at 29.5%.
+Vocational credentials are prevalent, with 38.3% of residents aged 15 and above holding them - advanced diplomas at 8.8% and certificates at 29.5%.
 Educational participation is high, with 26.2% of residents currently enrolled in formal education.

-This includes 10.8% in primary, 8.2% in secondary, and 1.8% in tertiary education.
-Rochester's four schools have a combined enrollment of 583 students.
-The area has typical Australian school conditions (ICSEA: 964) with balanced educational opportunities, served by three primary and one secondary school catering to distinct age groups.
+This includes 10.8% in primary education, 8.2% in secondary education, and 1.8% pursuing tertiary education.
+Rochester's four schools have a combined enrollment of 583 students as of the latest data.
+The area has typical Australian school conditions (ICSEA: 964) with balanced educational opportunities.
+Education provision is balanced with three primary and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education